-Home of Hope opened in 1968 thanks to the vision and determination of three mothers, Jane Hartley, Laura Cupp-Neely and Ruth Smith, fueled by a desire as parents to have their children with developmental disabilities reach their full potential in adulthood.
-These mothers believed the system of services available for adults with developmental disabilities was inadequate and set out to build a home where their children and others could have opportunities to thrive.
+Home of Hope opened in 1968 thanks to the vision and determination of three mothers, Jane Hartley, Laura Cupp, and Ruth Smith, fueled by a desire as parents to have their children with developmental disabilities reach their full potential in adulthood.
+The guiding principles of three mothers with a dream stands true today as Home of Hope strives to help each individual attain independence, freedom to choose, opportunity, growth and happiness.